-A simulation tool to explore the spread of COVID-19 in small communities such as nursing homes or schools via agent-based modeling (ABM) and the impact of prevention measures.
+A simulation tool to explore the spread of COVID-19 and the impact of prevention measures in small communities such as nursing homes, schools or universities via agent-based modeling (ABM).

 Agent based simulation of the spread of COVID-19 in confined spaces

 Author: Jana Lasser, Complexity Science Hub Vienna (firstname.lastname@example.org)